A journey through the history of medieval castles

 Attackers could take their chances with a traditional hand-to-hand fight.
 They could bring a series of ladders that soldiers could lean against the castle walls and climb up to engage the defenders.

-However, fighting an enemy while holding on to a ladder usually putting the attacker at a disadvantage.
+However, fighting an enemy while holding on to a ladder usually puts the attacker at a disadvantage.

-Alternatively, attacks could bring in a 'ram', which was a large log from a tree that they could bash against the wooden door of the castle and try and break through.
+Alternatively, attackers could bring in a 'ram', which was a large log from a tree that they could bash against the wooden door of the castle to try and break through.

 Unfortunately, this usually took a long time, and while the attackers were standing still, working the ram, the defenders could kill them off one-by-one.